shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Petmorph (Transmutation): Choose a creature within Cast Range and that can fit into a 1ft cube.
 It becomes another creature of your choice that can also fit into a 1ft cube.
 -   Disguise (Illusion): Change your appearance, your voice, and your smell.
 -   Hallucination (Illusion): A target creature sees what you want them to see.
 You can also make them not see something that is there.
 The creature can make an Intelligence check, and on a success, discern that the hallucinations aren’t real.
 -   Stasis (Evocation): Choose a creature.
 That creature can’t move or take actions, bonus actions, or reactions.
 They are immune to all damage and can’t be targeted or effected by any spell.
 If they are unconscious, they don’t make death saves but also can’t be stabilized.
+While in stasis, the creature doesn’t age and doesn’t require food, water, air, or any other thing it would otherwise require.
 -   Energy Blast (Evocation): Make a ranged spell attack against a creature you can see within Cast Range.
 On a hit, the creature takes 1d12 damage with a damage type of your choice: cold, fire, acid, lightning, thunder.
 -   Wake (Necromancy): Choose a creature within your Cast Range that died within your Spell Duration.
 They get up with 10 temporary hit points.
 They can move and attack like normal but can’t cast spells.
 If they make death saving throws, they do so at advantage.
 If they die for good or stabilize, this effect ends early.
 -   Necrofy (Necromancy): Choose a creature within Cast Range.
 It must succeed on a Constitution saving throw, or it becomes weak to necrotic damage, and takes an extra 1d4 necrotic damage whenever it takes other types of damage.